freakeinstein/freakeinstein/README.md

 All my life's role play is split into only two simple things:
 * Been 4 years in the industry.
 Currently, Senior NLP Developer - which buy me daily coffee and pay bills
-* Creator and developer at [AquilaDB](https://aquiladb.xyz) - which is my contribution to the future (10 - 20 yrs) of technology
+* Creator and developer at [Aquila Network](https://aquila.network) - which is my contribution to the future (10 - 20 yrs) of technology

 I love to learn, design, and collaborate with greatest minds to build complex systems that stays at the boundaries of technology.